kamesstory/blog/about.md

 ### Readings from Jason Wang

-Readings is an assortment of articles, released (ideally) twice every single week, that I've found to be noteworthy and important to remember!
+Ouranos is an assortment of articles, released (ideally) twice every single week, that I've found to be noteworthy and important to remember!
 For me, it's meant to promote long-term memory about news and highlight some interesting tidbits of knowledge and opinions in the world.
 For my readers, it's intended to hopefuly encourage some foray or promote interest in the ethical use and implications of technology throughout our entire world.
 The current batch of *recurring* sources is WSJ, WIRED, MIT Technology Review, Nautilus, Stratechery, Aspen US, Hacker News, and ProductHunt.

 ### Contact me